-Left heart failure is one of the most common types of heart failure that occurs when the left ventricle doesn’t produce enough blood to the body.
+Left sided heart failure is one of the most common types of heart failure that occurs when the left ventricle doesn’t produce enough blood to the body.
 If the left ventricle is difficult to fill with blood between beats, it’s also called diastolic heart failure.
 When the left ventricle can’t send blood out as it should, it’s also known as systolic heart failure.

 Left heart failure symptoms can go through four stages like other forms of heart failure.
 The stages vary from no symptoms of heart damage and need proper medication through advanced heart failure that may have the most sophisticated treatment options such as an implanted left ventricular help device and heart transplant.